Samuel Untermyer: Untermyer Park

 Untermyer developed elaborate gardens at his primary residence, Greystone, in Yonkers, New York.
 The 150-acre estate was situated on land adjacent to the Hudson River.

-Greystone had previously been owned by Samuel Tilden, the 25th Governor of New York and the Democratic presidential nominee in the disputed election of 1876.
+Greystone had previously been owned by Samuel J. Tilden, the 25th Governor of New York and the Democratic presidential nominee in the disputed election of 1876.
 Untermyer, who purchased the estate shortly after Tilden's death in 1886, willed it to the federal, state or Yonkers municipal government to benefit the public.
 Eventually, the city agreed to accept part of the estate gardens; this parcel of land was renamed Untermyer Park in his honor.
 It was added to the National Register of Historic Places in 1974.

 Untermyer Gardens have undergone significant restorations, which are continuing, to recreate the original design.